safetyfirstpdx/safetyfirstpdx.github.io/index.md

 Safety First PDX is a program of Stumptown Syndicate.
 Our events and communications are subject to the Stumptown Syndicate Code of Conduct and incidents may be reported by following the Stumptown Syndicate Reporting Guidelines.

-## Next Event

-We have monthly office hours every 4th Thursday at noon PST.
-Join us at [http://meet.jit.si/safetyfirst](http://meet.jit.si/safetyfirst) or on Twitter using #safetyfirstofficehours.

 {% include donate.html %}